 If you’re just beginning your AD replication troubleshooting journey, you should start wide and work your way down.
 The

 replsummary parameter is a great parameter to start with since it returns a great summary of overall replication health.

 replsummary parameter provides an overall view of the health of AD replication.
 When you run

 repadmin /replsummary, you’ll see an output similar to below.

 The output consists of, for each DC:

 - Source DSA – Stats on outgoing replication.

 - Destination DSA – Stats on incoming replication.

 - Largest Delta – The longest replication gap amongst all site links for a particular domain controller.

-- Fail – The number of times a replication attempt failed.
+- Fail – The number of times a failed replication links.

-- Total – The total number of replication attempts.
+- Total – The total number of replication links.

-- %% – The percentage of times replication failed.
+- %% – The percentage of failed replication links out of the total.

 - Error – Displays any replication error along with the error code, such as